comunica/comunica/packages/sparqlee/README.md

 Sparqlee accepts an optional config argument, that is not required for simple use cases, but for feature completeness and spec compliance it should receive `now, baseIRI, exists, aggregate and bnode`.

+For the extended date functionality (see later), an additional context item has been added: `implicitTimezone`.
+The choice was made to default to the timezone `now` has.
+It can be desired to set it explicitly so `implicitTimezone` does not change over time (i.e., it is not dependent on daylight saving time).

 ```ts
 interface AsyncEvaluatorContext {
   now?: Date;